slicknode/slicknode/docs/docs/extensions/listeners.md

 listeners:
   # The name of the event
   - event: mutation.createUser.AFTER
-    # The path to the NodeJS module that contains the code (".js" can be omitted)
+    # The path to the NodeJS module that contains the code
-    handler: dist/listeners/afterCreateUser
+    handler: dist/listeners/afterCreateUser.js
 ```

 This listens to the event `mutation.createUser.AFTER` and invokes the handler that is located in the specified file